Cities with the Highest (and Lowest) Rates of Depression

 As with obesity, the relationship between financial health and mental health are often reinforcing.
 Lack of funds for rent, healthcare, or food increases stress, which triggers or exacerbates mental health issues.
 At the same time, depression can hinder job performance, worsening one’s financial conditions.
 Furthermore, low-income individuals are often unable to afford adequate mental health treatment.

 Given the variation in mental health access across the country and the recent spike in depression, our researchers wanted to find cities that suffer the most from the disease.
 We analyzed data from the Centers for Disease and Control Prevention SMART Survey to find the percentage of adults in each metro area who have ever been diagnosed with depression.
-We also used data from the U.S. Census Bureau to analyze a variety of social, economic, and physical health factors associated with depression.

 Here are the large metropolitan areas (1,000,000 people and above) with the highest and lowest rates of depression.
 For additional information on the analysis and complete results for all locations included in the CDC survey, see the Methodology section.